 Having scoliosis could make working miserable and I think choosing the right office chair for scoliosis could make a significant difference to your well-being.

 You can spend 8 or more hours sitting in your office chair.

-If it doesn’t give you proper support and forces you into the wrong posture, you’ll feel the pain everywhere: back, neck, even your wrists and legs
+If it doesn’t give you proper support and forces you into the wrong posture, you’ll feel the pain everywhere: back, neck, even your wrists, legs, and hip pain.

 That’s even more true for people who have scoliosis.
 Since your spine curves to the side, your head and pelvis aren’t in the right position.

-Even children with very mild symptoms should start using one right away, to avoid developing a habit of bad sitting posture.
+Even children with very mild scoliosis symptoms should start using one right away, to avoid developing a habit of bad sitting posture.

-What to look for in an office chair for scoliosis
+What to look for in an office chair

 2. Lower back support

 Scoliosis affects the lumbar region, which is the lower part of your back is considered lumbar scoliosis.